Renwar-P/join-bjj/README.md

   - No CSS errors were returned when passing threw the [W3C validator](https://validator.w3.org/)
-  - I checked how accessible the page is by running it threw Lighthouse in devtools.
+  - I checked how accessible the page is by running it threw Lighthouse in Devtools.

 <img src="assets/images/screenshot-lighthouse.png" alt="a image of the lighthouse result">

 -  Bugs
    - The middle section of club-message containing the images was a bit of a challenge in the beginning.
-With some trial an error i got the wanted outcome by changing the display to flex.
+With some trial an error I got the wanted outcome by changing the display to flex.
    -  A reccuring bug that made it impossible to affect with CSS code was the lacking of the link element in the HTML structure.
 The first time it happened I spend some time to figure out the problem.
 When it became clear that nothing happened when I typed in CSS code, I understood that there must be a problem with linking.
     -  When fitting the contents to smaller screen sizes I noticed that the navigation bar content appeared partly on top of each other.
 I knew that the solution had to be within the media queries css code.
 After some trial and error I found the solution within the line-height property of the navigation bar menu.
    -  When going threw the README file I noticed that the lastname label on signup form appeared above the wrong input field.
 At first I was convinced that the problem was within the HTML structure.
 But after going threw it I finally solved within the CSS code.
 I changed the font-size.